 Another idea is to simply use the Jeepers Peepers Guessing Game Glasses or the Hedbanz Headbands with cards from the Superflex curriculum.
-Children don the glasses or headbands from these games and then place the Thinkable or Unthinkable cards onto the glasses or headbands and have a child try to describe them.
+Children don the glasses or headbands from these games and then place the Thinkable or Unthinkable cards (affiliate link) onto the glasses or headbands and have a child try to describe them.

 Classic Games to teach emotional regulation

 How about trying some of the classic games or even classic toys that we all know and love but that do not require the use of a board game?
 That’s right.
 Enjoy these fun ideas designed for children to learn about emotions and feelings as well as self-regulation and coping.

 Feelings Matchbox Cars Parking Lot: Kids love Hot Wheels and Matchbox Cars and there are cars designed for every child’s interest.
 But have you thought about using them to park in spots of a feelings and coping parking lot?
 Makes an easy DIY activity using some classic toys!

 Hopscotch: This is a super easy gross motor activity that kids can use to identify and discuss emotions and feelings.
 Makes a classic turn into a newbie!

 Grab this Portable Hopscotch Board (with Zones Colors) HERE. (affiliate link)

 Hula Hoops and Zone of Regulation: Everyone loves to try using a Hula Hoop!
 Kids and adults alike will pick one up and try to play with it.
 This activity uses this fun classic toy by helping children identify the different zones and what makes one be in that zone.
 So, they are learning about the feelings while also learning about curriculum concepts.